tkych/donuts/README.markdown

-Last Updated : 2012/06/09 13:43:37 tkych
+Last Updated : 2012/06/15 21:35:56 tkych

+Current Version of Donuts is 0.3.1 (beta)

-Donuts: Graph DSL (or Graphviz interface) for Common Lisp
+Donuts: Graph DSL (or Graphviz Interface) for Common Lisp
 =========================================================

 Introduction
 ------------

-By donuts, the graph represented by s-expression is converted to image.
+By donuts, the graph represented by S-expression is converted to image.
-How to use donuts is easy.
+How to use donuts is simple.
 <> creates a node.
--> puts an edge between two nodes.
+-> puts an edge two nodes.
 && makes a graph by bundling some nodes, edges and graphs.
 $$ outputs an image of the graph.

 For further details, please see index (Under Translation) or index-ja (Japanease) in doc directory.

 The Goal of Donuts
 ------------------

 [Graphviz][] is a collection of libraries and utilities for drawing a graph.
 [Dot language][] is description language, used in Graphviz.
 Graphviz is very useful.
 However, I (as a lisp programmer) think there are some points to do kaizen.

-1. Since dot language is not turing-complete, when we draw a graph, we don't take full advantage of the pattern in the graph.
+1. Since dot language is not Turing-complete, when we draw a graph, we don't take full advantage of the pattern in the graph.

 2. Because dot language is so-called compiled language, development cycle is inconvenient.